RU09342/lab-6taking-control-over-your-embedded-life-rj/Open Loop Systems/README.md

 #### Created: 11/1/17
 #### Last updated: 11/20/17

-## Voltage Regulator
+### Voltage Regulator

-## Fan Control
+### Fan Control

-## Temperature Reading
+The fan was controlled by a HEX value that was sent over UART.

-## System Modeling
+### Temperature Reading

-## Open Loop Control System
+### System Modeling

-## Why the 5994?
+### Open Loop Control System

-We chose to use the MSP430FR5994 due to the fact that it has 2 timers.
+### Why the 5994?
-As mentioned above, UART was used to control the PWM of the fan.
+The main reason we chose to use the MSP430FR5994 is because it has 2 timers.
+One timer (TimerB) was needed for the PWM of the fan and the other timer (TimerA) was needed for the ADC coversion/ enable.
+Also as mentioned above, UART was used to control the PWM of the fan.
+Using code from a previous milestone "Stranger Things Light Wall," the PWM control method for the RGB LED was easily manipulated to become the PWM of the fan.